Effective Date: May 15, 2017

 You can browse our Website without telling us any personal information.
 However, if you choose to take advantage of some of the Website’s features or services, including without limitation, the Member Portal, we may ask you to provide certain personal information which may include information about you or that may be used to personally identify you or to contact you.

 There are times when you may choose to give us personal information about you.
 For example, you may provide us with your name, address, email address, and telephone number when you request that a WX representative contact you or when you fill out a survey or form.

 We also collect non-personally identifiable information about visitors to this Website through technologies such as cookies and pixel tags.

-The kind of information we collect includes:
+Examples of the kind of information we collect include:

 - the number of visitors to our Website

 - the pages visited on our Website